 While I was in Washington Square, I visited Judson Church, which was built around 1890, and is known for its social activism.
 It’s a Baptist church, named after a Baptist missionary (Adoniram Judson), and financed by Baptist John D. Rockefeller, Sr.1 It was situated downtown, to minister to the working classes.

 At the church, I met an 84-year-old man who had cycled to the church that morning from his Brooklyn home.
 He said that, years ago, he and his wife had bought a house in one of Brooklyn’s black neighborhoods.
-He had cycled in various parts of the world, and even across the U.S. When crossing the U.S., he followed a route mapped out by Adventure Cycling, which maps bike routes throughout the U.S. (A bike route might make an interesting driving route — more interesting than a long, straight highway.)
+He had cycled in various parts of the world, and even across the U.S. When crossing the U.S., he followed a route mapped out by Adventure Cycling, which maps bike routes throughout the U.S. (A bike route might make an interesting driving route — more interesting than a long, straight highway.
+Adventure Cycling has a sub-site called Bike Overnights, which has advice about short overnight trips.)
 Sometimes he arranged lodgings through churches.
 If he wanted to stay with an affluent family, he would contact an Episcopal church; if he wanted to stay with a poor family, he would contact a Pentecostal church, etc. He also arranged lodgings through Servas Open Doors, an international hospitality association.

 One of the most charming buildings I encountered in my wanderings was the India House in lower Manhattan.
 The India House was built around 1850 as a bank and is now a social club.
 The architectural style is called Renaissance, and the building has an effortless variety: rounded window hoods on the first floor, pointed window hoods on the second, and smaller, unadorned windows on the third.